mkpartners/cremedelacrm-www/content/post/more-to-get-excited-about-upcoming-marketing-cloud-winter-23-releases.md

 **The mainline benefits include:**

 1. **Optimize your RoAS:**Out of the box insights help you spend budget budget more efficiently, while driving greater sales and revenue.

-1. **Uncover product and campaign optimizations:**Personalize your marketing and ecommerce programs based on outbound messaging performance.
+2. **Uncover product and campaign optimizations:**Personalize your marketing and ecommerce programs based on outbound messaging performance.

-1. **Harmonize ecommerce and marketing data.**Native integrations let you quickly connect all of your marketing and ecommerce data into a single view.
+3. **Harmonize ecommerce and marketing data.**Native integrations let you quickly connect all of your marketing and ecommerce data into a single view.

-And, while the setup/connector windows do look super easy to use, as always if you need a help getting up and running — just [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always here to lend a hand implementing the solutions your org needs to maximize the value you get from the platform.

 We’ll see you in the cloud!